 Artist’s statement: Rebecca Swindell

 I live and work in Bristol.
 I graduated from Winchester School of Art in 2002.
-I work in drawing, sculpture, installation and filmmaking.
+I work in drawing, sculpture, and installation.
 I have a studio at BV in Bedminster where I make my work.

 Past Funded Projects include 2014-15 The Pencil Line.
 This project was funded by Arts Council England in partnership with Virgin Trains.
 It gathered over 400 drawings from the general public traveling on trains via drawing packs left in train carriages, all of these drawings were then displayed in an online gallery www.ThePencilLine.com.
 The project also made 2 editions of ebooks and ran drawing workshops on-board trains for socially excluded adults from St Mungo's Broadway, Bristol Drug project and Space2.
 I made a large body of work in response using the train as a mobile studio, drawing continually as I travelled.
 During the project I travelled over 4763 miles traveling many times from Bristol to Preston and Carlisle.
 I made drawings on long papers each over 5 metres long titled 'OUT' and 'RETURN' which documented the journey’s landscapes and people in order from Coventry to Preston- OUT and Preston to Coventry- RETURN.
 I also drew on over 450 train tickets, which I displayed in many forms making large instillations of over 10 metres long.